jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 }
 ```

 **Note:** The API Services Gateway automatically creates two device groups `dockerContainers` and `dockerCOntainersLegacyXXX`.
-In the API Services Gateway documentation is states that trusted devices can be added by populating the ENV (environment variable for `docker`) `BIGIP_LIST`.
+In the API Services Gateway documentation, it states that trusted devices can be added by populating the ENV (environment variable for `docker`) `BIGIP_LIST`.
 There is an iControl LX extension pre-installed on the API Services Gateway which will attempt to query the `BIGIP_LIST` ENV variable and then populate these pre-installed device groups with specified BIG-IPs.
 If the queried BIG-IP device is running TMOS v12 or higher, it will create a trust for the device by adding it to the `dockerContainers` device group.
 If the BIG-IP device is running TMOS prior to 12.0, it will create a trust for the device by adding it to the `dockerContainersLegacyXXX` device group.

 **Note:** *It is not recommended that you use the API Services Gateway with TMOS versions less than 13.1.*